shixm-cloud/ENVR5350/Lab1.md

 % Compute its global area average wgt = reshape(wgt, 1, 180, 1);   % wgt needs reshaping because tas is a 3D array
 % Calculate the global areal mean temperature
-[FILL YOUR OWN CODE HERE, SAVE AS 'tasgAve']
+[FILL YOUR OWN CODE HERE, SAVE CALCULATION RESULT AS 'tasgAve']

 f3 = figure;
 [FILL YOUR CODE HERE TO PLOT THE TIME SERIES]